xatornet/GridMTFix/README.md

 [Releases](https://github.com/xatornet/GridMTFix/releases)

 ### 2-Execute PATCHER.exe
-Let it do it's things
+Let it do its things

 ### 3-Run the game and reconfigure it.
 Your settings should be gone.
 Set them up again.